shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 ## ovs-ivshmem-mngr

 The IVSHM manager utility is used to share the Intel® DPDK objects - created on the host by `ovs-dpdk` - with guests.
 It makes use of the Intel® DPDK IVSHM API.
-Please consult the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][intel-dpdkgsg] for details on IVSHM.
+Please consult the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg] for details on IVSHM.

 The IVSHM manager provides a flexible and easy to use interface that allows multiple combinations regarding what Intel® DPDK objects are shared with the guests.
 Only the port names specified in `ovs-dpdk` are needed.
 The utility will query the `ovs-dpdk` internal configuration and collect all Intel® DPDK ring and memzone information associated with the ports being shared.
 Finally, it will create the metadata and a command line to be used when running QEMU processes (i.e. starting guests).
 These command lines will be printed to the screen and stored in temporary files - one per guest - under the `/tmp` directory (for automation purposes).